 Gardens and Fernery

-Opening Times: 10:00 to 17:00, Thursday to Sunday from 27 May 2021
+Opening Times: 10:00 to 17:00, Saturday to Sunday

 The Fernery at Hospitalfield was designed in 1872 by Patrick Allan-Fraser as a grotto-like building intended to house a collection of New Zealand tree ferns that were presented to him by Captain Peter Logan.
 The building fell into ruinous disrepair during the mid-20th-century, and has now become part of an exciting new chapter for the Walled Garden, sensitively restored to its former glory under the guidance of architects Caruso St John.
-It will be replanted with the varieties of ferns likely to have been in the original, including a number of tree ferns.
+It has been replanted with the varieties of ferns likely to have been in the original, including a number of tree ferns.
 This is the only surviving Fernery on the east coast of Scotland, and one of only four buildings of this type in Scotland.

 ‘’My aim for the design at Hospitalfield is to create a framework for exploration and discovery of the diverse histories and productive and symbolic uses of plants over the 800 years of the gardens’ existence, from their Medieval monastic origins through to the heights of Victorian exotica.’’

 “This is our first project in Scotland, and it has been an interesting challenge working with the materials and details of the Arts and Crafts architecture, to make additions that feel like a renewal, and more than a restoration.
 The first part of the project includes the rebuilding of the fernery in the corner of the garden, with a new glass roof above the old stone walls, with their grottoes and galleries.
 It is a small but spectacular building that will add something really distinctive to the site.”
-Peter St John of Caruso St John Architects

 Book your Visit